Trump To Rouse Firearm Owners At Gun Lobby Gathering - UrduPoint

 The prosecutions are a form of "cheating on the election, no different to what they did four years ago," Trump claimed.

-Biden meanwhile flew Saturday to the swing state of Georgia, which he narrowly won in 2020, to campaign for support from African Americans -- a crucial element in his coalition.
+Biden meanwhile arrived on Saturday in the swing state of Georgia, which he narrowly won in 2020, to campaign for support from African Americans -- a crucial element in his coalition.

-On Sunday he was due to address students at Morehouse University, a renowned historically Black institution.
+On Sunday he was due to address students at Morehouse College, a renowned historically Black institution.

 bur-des/md